Four Critical Components to Successful Reading Intervention

 1. Successful remedial programs begin with well-supported and highly-valued teachers with excellent classroom management skills, who have a passion for remedial students and are committed to diagnostically-based instruction.
 Teachers are assisted by instructional assistants, volunteer tutors, or parents.
 Administrators/counselors consider reading intervention as high priority and assist teachers with parental support, behavioral issues, and paperwork.
 There is school-wide support for the reading intervention program and a team approach that ignores territorialism.
 Students are placed and receive quality instruction according to assessed needs, not labels.
 Special education, English-language learner, and Title I program teachers are willing to place their students according to the same diagnostically assessed needs in the reading intervention program.

 2. Class composition and placement are carefully considered.
 Students are placed in reading intervention classes by assessed needs, not labels such as age, special education or language status.
 Placement is based upon diagnostically-based reading assessments and not just standardized tests.
 Normed and criterion-referenced tests, as well as language placement tests, can serve as “first cut” sorting instruments, but need to be confirmed by reliable reading diagnostic assessments.
+Using “teachable” reading assessments will best match the assessments to the curriculum.
 Additionally, student and parent buy-in are critically important components.
 Conferences and carefully crafted contracts are necessary, though time-consuming, pre-requisites for successful remediation.
 Both students and parents need to see positive pay-offs, such as credits and privileges to motivate successful participation.
 The reading intervention program is not a dumping ground for behavioral problems.
 Students with behavioral challenges and reading deficits need to be placed in classes with both of these instructional needs determining placement.

 4. A research-validated curriculum with thorough assessment and progress monitoring components is essential.
 Curricula that are easily manipulated and can be supplemented by informed teacher judgment will serve the interests of remedial reading students.
 The curricula should never supplant the expertise and informed judgment of the teacher.
 Instructional materials should be both teacher and student-centered.
 The instructional strategies should be able to be quickly mastered by teachers with little advance preparation.
 Diagnostic and formative assessments that don’t consume valuable instructional time are essential to inform instruction and to monitor student progress.
 Targeted practice activities that directly address the diagnosed reading deficits and teach to mastery are needed.
 Short, high-interest, leveled reading passages that don’t dumb-down content, nor make remedial readers feel like juveniles, are essential to motivate these students in a successful reading intervention program.